 A mix planned project inevitably gets is executed; this not only affects the current project and casts a shadow on the individual’s capabilities, but can also lead to the loss of confidence in the team for the client/management- affecting further business.
 I would rather say that we testers be safe than sorry.

 Before we go any further, I want to establish what this article is NOT going to be about.

-1) This is not an in-depth discussion of automation frameworks.
-Different projects use different frameworks depending on the nature of their AUTs, architecture, complexities, team’s expertise etc.
+#1) This is not an in-depth discussion of Automation frameworks.
+Different projects use different frameworks depending on the nature of their AUT, architecture, complexities, team’s expertise, etc.

 The information regarding the frameworks can be found at the below links:

 #2) This is also not about template, format or creation of a Test Plan document.
 We are going to address the pre-documentation considerations for an automation project, more in the lines of a feasibility analysis.